 Furthermore, Mind Tools believes that some people sabotage themselves so they can then rescue the situation, which could give that person a short-term boost to their self-confidence.
 However, this type of behaviour is self-destructive.

 Struggling with motivation, poor time management, and doubting your skills or abilities are all classic ways to get you procrastinating.
 How many of you left doing your school/college/university course work or work projects to the last minute?
 It may feel like there’s no rhyme or reason to why you’re procrastinating, but 9 times out of 10, there’s actually an underlying reason.

 I am king at procrastinating, which is made worse by the fact that I have a lot more time than most to do the tasks that I could be doing.
 I’ll often put off one task to do another task I’ve been putting off, which is less important to do.

 The weirdest thing for me about my procrastinating habit is that I know I’m procrastinating to avoid doing something at the time, and often before I start procrastinating.
 But knowing that doesn’t stop me from actually procrastinating.
 I also have huge issues with self-doubt that intensifies my lack of motivation, which I really need to work on.

 There are a number of common behaviours we use to sabotage ourselves, such as procrastination, which I mentioned above, as well as self-medicating with drugs or alcohol, self-harming, and comfort eating (Psychology Today).

 When these habits get out of hand, causing substance dependency, eating disorders, unhealthy coping strategy of using pain to feel better (self-harming), they will sabotage your life, goals, and motivation to achieve.

-For example, if you’ve become dependant on alcohol and drugs and were unable to function without satisfying that need, then everything else will become secondary to meeting that need, that ‘wanting‘ of the alcohol/drug.
+For example, if you’ve become dependent on alcohol and drugs and are unable to function without satisfying that need, then everything else will become secondary to meeting that need, that ‘wanting‘ of the alcohol/drug.

 Need for excitement